clcomeon/MACOSXInstaller/README.md

 ## This app is for Installing macOS High Sierra 10.13 on Hackintosh PC and Laptop (Working and Testing macOS High Sierra BETA-4).
+## For real Mac users, you have not used the Clover Bootloader, as simple as that.

 Containing also Clover EFI Bootloader revision v2.4k r4128 mode UEFI, ESP, Legacy
 ### *** Important *** You can not use the Clover Post Installer package on an APFS volume